A visit to Spike Island prison is arguably one of the most unique things to do in Cork.

 Mass graves, which litter the island, are the result of foul conditions and overcrowding during the worst of Ireland’s famine years.

-Those who embark upon the after dark tour will be told the stories of several murders that took place on the island.
+Those that embark upon the after-dark tour on Spike Island will be told the stories of several murders that took place on the island.

 One of these murders was of nationalist Patrick White, who was killed during a spiteful act of revenge.